 Around Honura Port

 Honura Port is where many of Sanagi Island’s cats linger.
-Because of a large cat colony, you will have a harder time finding a place without a cat rather than finding a cat to play with.
+Because of a large cat colony, you will have a harder time finding a place without a cat than finding a cat to play with.

 If you sit on a bench, they might even surprise you by jumping onto your lap!